gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/publish-procedure.md

 * in SourceTree, switch to the **master** branch
 * merge the **develop** branch into **master**
 * switch to **develop**
-* push both branches to GitHub and SourceForge.
+* push both branches to GitHub.